-- 5.4.2 Mandatory Reporting in the ACT mandatory reporters in the ACT include staff members who are employed as a doctor, dentist, nurse, teacher or teacher's aid at a school, counsellor, a person caring for a child at a childcare centre and a person coordinating or monitoring home-based care for a family day care scheme proprietor.
-The staff members are required to make a report if, due to information obtained during the course of, or because of their employment, they believe on reasonable grounds that a child or young person has experienced, or is experiencing:
+4.4.1.2 Mandatory reporting in the ACT

+Mandatory reporters in the ACT include staff members who are a doctor, dentist, nurse, teacher or teacher's aid at a school, counsellor, minister of religion, religious leader or member of the clergy of a church or religious denomination, a person caring for a child at a childcare centre, a person coordinating or monitoring home-based care for a family day care scheme proprietor, a person who, in the course of the person's employment, has contact with or provides services to children, young people and their families and is prescribed by regulation.

+The staff members are required to make a report if, due to information obtained during the course of, or because of their work (including information disclosed in a religious confession), they believe on reasonable grounds that a child or young person has experienced, or is experiencing:

-- Sexual abuse or; non
+- sexual abuse or; - non-accidental physical injury (physical abuse).

-- -accidental physical injury.